Strategic charging infrastructure

 Stakeholders:

-• Service area operators, A-road operators: Ensure projects align with National Highways planning expectations.
+• Service area and A-road operators: Ensure projects align with National Highways planning expectations.

 • Private infrastructure firms: Strengthen alignment with wider sustainability goals.